-This part of the Metrics plug-in is thought of as a help for new code exploration with Frama-C's Eva plug-in.
-The first steps into a new code can be quite complicated and, more often than not, Eva stops due to too much imprecision.
+This part of the Metrics plug-in is thought of as a help for new code exploration with Frama-C's value analysis plug-in.
+The first steps into a new code can be quite complicated and, more often than not, the value analysis stops from too much imprecision.
 This imprecision can have a lot of different causes (body of library functions missing, imprecisions of reads in memory, ...).

-The graphical user interface helps visualizing where Eva has stopped.
-The penetration estimate of Metrics aims to complement that by giving a rough approximate of the percentage of code that Eva has seen.
-This is especially interesting when comparing two runs of Eva on the same code, after performing some tweaks and improvements to help Eva: one can thusly quantify the added penetration due to the tweaks.
+The graphical user interface helps visualizing where the value analysis has stopped.
+The penetration estimate of Metrics aims to complement that by giving a rough approximate of the percentage of code that the value analysis has seen.
+This is especially interesting when comparing two runs of the value analysis on the same code, after performing some tweaks and improvements to help the value analysis: one can thusly quantify the added penetration due to the tweaks.